cds-snc/exploration-documentation/ProcessDocumentation.md

 ### The problem: Partnership challenges

 One of the ways CDS works with government organizations is through [Partnerships](https://digital.canada.ca/partnerships/).
-In the 3 years that CDS has existed, our partnerships have often been difficult, and slow, processes.
+In the 3 years that CDS has existed, our partnerships have often been difficult and slow to find lasting success.

 Our delivery teams expected to roll up their sleeves and get to work quickly, but encountered unforseen blockers.
 Constraints such as lengthy and slow approval processes, difficulty getting access to infrastructure like databases, unexpected legal input, unclear problem statements, and simple fear of launching something new, have prevented CDS from building *with* partners and sharing our work publicly.
 In some cases, these constraints have even prevented services from going live at the final stages.

 This created a difficult and stressful working environment for our delivery teams.
 They were often treated like vendors rather than partners.
 Our partnerships were seen as having a high potential to fail.
-Because of these constraints aand pereceptions, CDS wasn’t doing a good job delivering on our mandate to change government to serve people better.
+Because of these constraints, CDS wasn’t doing a good job delivering on our mandate to change government to serve people better.

-What we want is to work with partners who are open and receptive to new ways of working: where they provide access to the people, information, and infrastructure, and are comfortable sharing the work, methodologies, and experiences beyond the project space.
+What we want is to work with partners who are open and receptive to new ways of working: Where they provide access to the people, information and infrastructure we need, and they’re comfortable with us sharing our work, methodologies and experiences beyond the project space.

-In May of 2020, CDS launched work on a new **Exploration** service, dedicating a multi-disciplinary team to iterating on what such a service could look like.
+In May of 2020, CDS launched work on a new **Exploration** service, dedicating a multi-disciplinary team to ideate and iterate on what such a service could look like.

 ### Goals of an Exploration
 Through experimentation and consulting with partners and leadership, the goals of an Exploration are: